Skip to content

 Then darkness, howling, secrecy and shame

-Til, after many darkened years of pain,
+Til, after many darkened years, and pain,

 To shed it’s gentle beams throughout your world,